-Both beginning and experienced growers can start saving heirloom garden seed, resulting in substantial annual savings and ever increasing self-sufficiency.
+Both beginning and experienced growers can start saving garden seed, resulting in substantial annual savings and ever increasing self-sufficiency.
 Seed Saving is not only fun, it’s an important way to perpetuate plants and to ensure the genetic diversity of the world’s food crops, which are eroding at an unprecedented and accelerating rate.
-To do so successfully, you must be familiar with the basics.
+To do so successfully, you must be familiar with the basic techniques.

 When spring came around, we planted the seed we bought the year before, just as we’ve often done with the previous season’s extras.
-And even under near ideal growing conditions — we know because we kept track in our journal — we were rewarded with poor germination.
-The seed that did germinate didn’t do well, its leaves small and stunted.
-We wondered if we had too much nitrogen in the soil.
-Too much nitrogen often inhibits early germination of greens.
-But the lettuce we planted nearby, some of it from saved seed, did just fine.
-Could it be that spinach seed doesn’t keep as long as lettuce? (more…)
+And even under near ideal growing conditions — we know because we kept track in our journal — we were rewarded with poor germination. (more…)

 Sugar-enhanced (“se”) sweet corns have been all the rage over the last few seasons.
 Seed companies have touted some of their products with phrases like “sweetest ever” and “candy sweet.”
 These naturally bred hybrids — no, they’re not genetically modified — seem to answer the All-American craving for sugary satisfaction.
 Now there’s an even more sugary designation for sweet corns — “supersweet” or “sh2″ — for those table corns that are all about the sugar.